kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 The charade church is circulating this flyer, which was obtained from the charade's Facebook page but we have learned is also being circulated via e-mail to area churches.
 The flyer is not a product of Mount Calvary Baptist Church, this is clearly evidenced by the address shown on the flyer.

 The address for the church shown at the top of this article is 4742 Todds Road.
 The CIA which has no respect for the significance of Mount Calvary to Christians routinely abbreviates the "Mount" in Mount Calvary.
 It also uses 4743 Todds Road for Mount Calvary, which is reported by Apple and Google Maps as the Mount Calvary Baptist Church Cemetery across the street.
-Additionally, the flyer shows "Todd's" (note the apostrophe) Road, a common auto correction but something true members of Mount Calvary Baptist Church never mistake.
+Additionally, the flyer shows "Todd's" (note the apostrophe) Road, a common auto correction but something true members of Mount Calvary Baptist Church never allow to happen.

-Anyone

 ### Emmanuel Baptist Church